310mc/https-310mc.github.io-tl/source/_posts/vs_gourmet/praise_of_delicious_flavors.md

 {% bubble Ritsu yare %}
 It’s not <em>that</em> strong now, is it?

-Well, see, it’s ‘cause I may or may not have my own thoughts about Hiyohiyo regarding Anija…?
+Well, see, it’s ‘cause I may or may not have my own thoughts about Hiyohiyo related to Anija…?
 {% endbubble %}

 {% bubble Ritsu norsmile2 %}